 Teresa Denys, the Editor

 Besides being a writer, Bianchi was a successful editor for Mills and Boon, collaborating with authors such as Penny Jordan, Leigh Michaels, and Emma Goldrick.
 In addition, she discovered and guided Australia’s all-time best-selling romance author, Emma Darcy.

 “What was most fascinating for us, was she didn’t cut 30, 40, or 50 pages.
 She cut a paragraph here, a phrase there, a sentence here… She showed us how to tighten up the writing and move forward more quickly.
 We learned so much from her,” said the Australian author about Bianchi’s editorial style.

 “Screw the punch; you want a knock-out, don’t you?”TERESA DENYS (JACQUI BIANCHI) 1947-1987/88

 Teresa Denys had plans to write more books.
 She was working on another romance set in 17th-century England and France.
 She also delved into research about ancient Greek legends and epic poems.

 Bianchi loved classical theater, poetry, and music.
 She had been a breast cancer survivor and was in remission after treatment.

 Around the time of her passing, she lived in London with roommates and several animal friends.

-Sadly, Jacqui Bianchi died much too young in a car crash accident.
-According to former Mills and Boon author Sally Beauman, it occurred in either 1987 or 1988.
+Sadly, Jacqui Bianchi died much too young in a car crash.
+According to former Mills and Boon author Sally Beauman, it occurred in 1987.